rvaidyaa/my-nutrition-tracker-node-capstone/README.md

-*As a visitor, I want to see what the application is about *As a visitor I want to see if i am interested in making an account *As a visitor who has made an account I would like to sign in to access my account.
-*As a visitor, I want a simple sign up page.
+*As a visitor, I want to see what the application is about *As a visitor I want to see if i am interested in making an account *As a visitor, I want a simple sign up page.

 As a logged in user